kippt/django-api-boilerplate/README.md

 - Docs all the things
 - Better name
 - Test all the things
-- Better JSONP responses
+- JSONP and errors
-    - Always return 200
+    - Better way of handling error messages
-    - Include ``status_code`` and errors to response
+    - Have a separate field for error messages in JSONP response
 - Rate limiting (Cache/Redis based)